rubatopy/rubato/docs/source/tutorials/platformer/step3b.rst

     player.add(player_comp := PlayerController())

+Here we check for player input using :func:`key_pressed() <rubato.utils.rb_input.Input.key_pressed>`.
+We then update the player's horizontal velocity in the corresponding direction.
+We also flip the player's animation depending on the direction we want to face.
+Now, when you press "a" or "d" you should be able to move the player left and right.

+.. admonition:: Cool!
+    :class: tip

+    The :code:`:=` operator is called the walrus operator.
+It assigns the value to the variable on the left and returns the value.
+    It is equivalent to :code:`player_comp = PlayerController()`.
+And then passing it to :code:`player.add()`.

 Finally, let's add a jump behavior.
 Unlike moving left and right, we don't want the user to be able to move up forever if they keep holding the jump key.
 We also want to limit the number of jumps the player gets.
 We will do this by creating a jump counter and process the jump through an event